Cléante Valcin: Personal life

 Cléante Desgraves was born on January 13, 1891, in Port-au-Prince to Hector Desgraves, a Haitian pharmacist and pianist, and Alice Cunningham, an American citizen.
 Throughout her childhood, she attended a girl's boarding school in Port-au-Prince which was directed by the teacher, writer, and poet Virginie Sampeur.
 Cléante was a teacher until her marriage in 1917 to Virgile Valcin (born 1885) who owned a government-affiliated printing press.
 A year later, in 1918, her first child, Charles Valcin (1918-1997) was born.
-She also had a daughter, Yolande, born in 1922.
+She also had two daughters, Célie Marie Alice, born in 1920 (died in 1921) and Yolande, born in 1922.

 Career

-Activism, Political, and Professional Engagement
+Activism, political, and professional engagement

 Valcin worked in her father's pharmacy during her early life.
 However, her adult life mostly consisted of authorship and advocacy work.
 Her first published work, a selection of poems entitled Fleurs et Pleurs published in 1924, marks the beginning of her writing career, intersecting with her time as part of the Ligue Féminine d'Action Sociale, a feminist group in Haiti focused on women's rights.
 In 1935 Valcin co-founded the feminist journal Voix des femmes (Voice of women).
 The journal was also the voice of La Ligue Féminine d’Action Sociale, the first feminist organization of Haiti.

 Valcin represented Haiti at a number of international congresses and was considered a champion of women's rights.
 Valcin was president of the Ligue Féminine d'Action Sociale at the time of her death.
 Throughout her life, Valcin put her skills to work for the feminist cause and wrote many features in the book Femmes Haïtiennes (Haitian Women), which was published by the Ligue Féminine d’Action Sociale in 1953.
 Additionally, in 1955, she represented the Haitian government in Puerto Rico for the 10th Assembly of Women and acted as the chair for her delegation.